-As previously reported, we are currently involved in litigation in Japan with the Ministry of Finance with respect to additional customs assessments made by Yokohama Customs for the period of October 2002 through July 2005.
-The aggregate amount of those assessments is yen 2.7 billion Japanese (approximately \$29.0 million as of December 31, 2009), net of any recovery of consumption taxes.
-We believe that the documentation and legal analysis support our position and have taken action in the court system in Japan to overturn these assessments.
-The litigation on this matter is ongoing and we believe the court will likely decide this matter in the next year.
-If we receive a decision that is unfavorable, we may appeal the decision, however we would likely be required to take a charge to our earnings for the amount assessed.
+The first dispute relates to additional customs assessments made by Yokohama Customs for the period of October 2002 through July 2005.
+The aggregate amount of these additional assessments is 2.7 billion Japanese yen (approximately \$33.2 million as of December 31, 2010), net of any recovery of consumption taxes.
+The final hearing on this matter was held on February 1, 2011 and the court indicated it would issue a decision on this case on March 25, 2011.
+Either party has the right to appeal this decision.
+If we receive an adverse decision in this case, we may be required to record an expense for the full amount of the disputed assessments, or \$33.2 million.